manymoments/manymoments.github.io/_posts/2021-09-30-distributed-consensus-made-simple-for-real-this-time.markdown

 ### Zookeeper Atomic Broadcast (ZAB)

-[ZAB](https://marcoserafini.github.io/papers/zab.pdf) is the atomic broadcast protocol at the heart of [Apache Zookeeper](https://zookeeper.apache.org), which for a long time was the _default_ choice for a strongly consistent database.
+[ZAB](https://marcoserafini.github.io/papers/zab.pdf) is the atomic broadcast protocol at the heart of [Apache Zookeeper](https://zookeeper.apache.org), a widely used strongly-consistent datastore.

 In many ways LogPaxos is an almost identical protocol to ZAB, primarily differing in the framing (LogPaxos replicates a log rather than providing ZAB's atomic broadcast) and the proof of safety.
-The main practical difference however comes after a leader is elected (_phase 1_ of Paxos and LogPaxos) but before it commits a new client transaction.
-Here ZAB has an explicit synchronisation phase where it commits the value chosen in _phase 1_.
-This provides the property that all transactions proposed within a previous round, are delivered (committed) before any within the current round, which is beneficial for Atomic Broadcast.
+The main practical difference is that ZAB has an explicit synchronisation phase where it commits the value chosen in _phase 1_.
+This ensures that all transactions proposed by the previous leader are committed strictly before any new ones, which is a useful property in the context of Atomic Broadcast.
+The synchronisation phase is almost equivalent to the first log which is committed after the leader is elected in Log Paxos, however this log can also include new commands.

 ## Summary